Snowblind019/AWS-Security-Specialty-The-Long-Road/README.md

 - I’ll explain everything in **my own words**, using real-world analogies where possible
 - I’ll repeat the process until I can confidently say: *I don’t just know it — I understand it*

+As a side note, I like winter and like using wintery names in examples, hence you'll see me using Snowy, Winterday, and Blizzard as examples quite alot (in users, companies, roles, etc.)

 By the Will of the Lord, when the time comes to retake the exam, my goal is to understand every core AWS security service at a **low level** — how it works, how it integrates, and how it protects real-world systems — both **theoretically and visually**

 Edit: I’ve realized the diagramming is going to take longer than I expected.
 Some of these services run deep, and visualizing them properly isn’t something I want to rush.
 So here's how I'm pivoting: